How to sew a patch on Clothes

 Turn the garment wrong side out.
 The edge of the hole and the fabric patch piece will be together.
 Make overcast stitch all over the edge.

 This patch is a piece of felt in a matching color or contrasting color.
-Cut a a square shaped fabric patch (large enough to cover the hole).
+Cut a square-shaped fabric patch (large enough to cover the hole).

 Place the patch on the top of the garment, matching the warp threads of both the garment and patch, then baste.

-Catch stitch to garment or use blanket stitches or buttonhole stitches
+Catch stitch to the garment or use blanket stitches or buttonhole stitches

-Turn garment to wrong side and cut worn portion away, then catch stitch to patch.
+Turn the garment to the wrong side and cut the worn portion away, then catch stitch to patch.
 Remove basting stitches.

 You can keep the felt patch on the underside also.
 The advantage in using felt is that the cut edges does not fray.

-Use an exact match coloured thread on top and bobbin.
-Do not choose a light colored one at any cost ( this will make stitches visible unless you want that effect); if you cannot get an exact match choose a darker one.
+Use an exact match colored thread on top and bobbin.
+Do not choose a light colored one at any cost (this will make stitches visible unless you want that effect); if you cannot get an exact match choose a darker one.

 You can make these yourself from interestingly textured fabric you have at home and attach it directly on to the garment / bag without any turning under the edges.
 They can be applied directly on to the fabric by way of small hand stitches on the edges or with a sewing machine stitch.
 Whip stitch (hand) is used commonly to attach the patches.
 Baste in place where you want the badge to be.
 Stitch as close as you can to the edge of the patch.